massgravel/massgrave.dev/blog/2024-09-06-Keyhole/index.md

 :::note

-The CLiP license store mentioned earlier is protected so that you can't view it by default but changing the permissions to allow yourself access is very easy.
+The CLiP license store mentioned earlier is protected so that you can't view it by default, but changing the permissions to allow yourself access is very easy.

 :::